athul/notes/content/project.md

 ### I'll do it Phase
 - Imagine how I'd want the final result
 - Iterate on implementations.
 Which Language and which framework.
-Amount of laziness required.
+- Ease of Writing.
-- Start to Write code till the idea starts to get in shape
+- Start to Write code till it gets in shape
 - Write more code to prettify it
 - Show off for my current progress
 - Get FeedBack
 - Write comments(Very very important) in code/annotate code
 - Repeat 2 for any new features
-- Writing about it.
+- Blog on it.

 TL;DR: There isn't a golden rule to kick something off.
-Imagine how it'll be finally and work on that.
+I picture how it'll be finally and work on that.